Rocky Mountain High. For Real.Marijuana tourism is the newest way to take a vacation in Colorado.

 Keep in mind that marijuana laws are constantly evolving and changing please check with www.colorado.gov for the latest updates to marijuana laws.

 With the growing popularity of marijuana tourism in Colorado, a new service has sprung up: Marijuana Tours.
 Tours include transportation and include a visit to one or more dispensary with a variety of entertainment and activity provided along the way.
-From Vail, the closest one is the Brews, Booze & Bud Tour in Frisco, a half hour drive to the East.
-The trip is a three-and-half tour that includes visits to a local distillery, a local brewery and a dispensary.
+The Brews, Booze & Bud Tour in Frisco, is a three-and-half tour that includes visits to a local distillery, a local brewery and a dispensary.
 There are four tours a day, and it's sure to be an experience you find anywhere else.

 Commission a Group Shuttle

 Summit Express offers shuttle transportation for your group according to your activity schedule.
-If you want to guarantee safe, reliable transportation - on your timeline - for your Bachelor Party evening or afternoon river trip or pot shopping event, they can provide 14-passenger vans.
+If you want to guarantee safe, reliable transportation for a Bachelor Party evening or afternoon river trip or pot shopping event, they can provide 14-passenger vans.
 Don't worry about a Designated Driver - you've already got one!

 Public Transportation: It's WAAAAAAY Better Than a DUI